Hoe (tool): Types

 There are many kinds of hoes of varied appearances and purposes.
-Some offer multiple functions while others have only a singular and specific purpose.
+Some offer multiple functions, while others have only a singular and specific purpose.

-There are two general types of hoe: draw hoes for shaping soil and scuffle hoes for weeding and aerating soil.
+There are two general types of hoe: draw hoes for shaping soil, and scuffle hoes for weeding and aerating soil.

 A draw hoe has a blade set at approximately a right angle to the shaft.
 The user chops into the ground and then pulls (draws) the blade towards them.
 Altering the angle of the handle can cause the hoe to dig deeper or more shallowly as the hoe is pulled.
 A draw hoe can easily be used to cultivate soil to a depth of several centimetres.
 A typical design of draw hoe, the "eye hoe", has a ring in the head through which the handle is fitted.
 This design has been used since Roman times.

 A scuffle hoe is used to scrape the surface of the soil, loosen the top few centimetres, and to cut the roots of, remove, and disrupt the growth of weeds efficiently.
 These are primarily of two different designs: the Dutch hoe and the hoop hoe.

-The term "hand hoe" most commonly refers to any type of light-weight, short-handled hoe, although it may be used simply to contrast hand-held tools against animal or machine pulled tools.
+A hand hoe is usually a light-weight, short-handled hoe of any type, although it may be used simply to contrast hand-held tools against animal- or machine-pulled tools.